jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-lfu-cache.md

 date: 2016-03-16
 postdate: 2016-03-16
 tags: [LFU]
+mathjax: true
 ---

-> Introduce two caching algorithms: LRU and LFU.
+> Introduce the definition, implementation and usage of Least Frequently Used(LFU) cache.

 ## 1. LFU
-### 1.1 LFU Cache Algorithms
+### 1.1 LFU Cache Algorithm
 Least Frequently Used(LFU) cache algorithm uses a counter to keep track of how often an entry is accessed.
 With the LFU cache algorithm, the entry with the lowest count is removed first.
 This method isn't used that often, as it does not account for an item that had an initially high access rate and then was not accessed for a long time.
 ### 1.2 How It Works?
 The `LFU` cache provides two methods: `add` and `get`.